 Godshill is mostly featured on souvenir boxes of fudge, with its twee thatched cottages.
 It has many great Cafes, gourmet pubs and chocolate shops!

-This stunning barn conversion (sleeps 2) has private use of a hot tub and indoor pool with steam room.
-The enclosed dog friendly garden has valley views and the paddocks have direct access to AONB South Coast foot and cycle paths to local gourmet pubs!
+This stunning barn conversion sleeps 2 adults has private use of a hot tub (additional £40 charge applies in "extras") and indoor pool with steam room.
+The enclosed dog friendly garden has valley views and 2 acre walking paddocks lead to AONB South Coast paths, several gourmet pubs and shops within a mile.